SegAugment: Maximizing the Utility of Speech Translation Data with Segmentation-based Augmentations: Appendix

-For all experiments, apart from those in mTEDx Es-Fr, we use \textit{s2t\_transformer\_s} models implemented in \textsc{fairseq} \cite{fairseq,fairseq_st}.
-They have 12 encoder layers, 6 decoder layers, a dimensionality of 256, a feed-forward dimension of 2048, and 4 heads in the multi-head attention.
+For all experiments, apart from \S \ref{sec:results_w2v_mbart} and from those in mTEDx Es-Fr, we use \textit{s2t\_transformer\_s} models implemented in \textsc{fairseq} \cite{fairseq,fairseq_st}.
+They have 12 encoder layers, 6 decoder layers, a dimensionality of 256, a feed-forward dimension of 2048, and 4 heads in the multi-head attention, with 31M parameters in total.
 We use GELU activations \cite{gelu} and pre-layernorm \cite{preLN}.
 The input is 80-dimensional log-Mel spectrograms, which are processed by a 2-layer convolutional network with 1024 inner channels, output dimension of 256, stride of 2, kernel size of 5, and GLU activations \cite{glu}.
 We do not scale up the output of the convolutional network.
 The target vocabularies are learned with SentencePiece \cite{sentencepiece} and have a size of 8,000.
 We train with AdamW \cite{adamW} with a learning rate of 0.002, a warm-up of 5,000 steps, and an inverse square root scheduler.
-We use a gradient accumulation of 6, making the effective batch size equal to 320 thousand tokens, and set the dropout to 0.1, applied to attention, activation, and output.
+We use a gradient accumulation of 6, making the effective batch size equal to 320 thousand tokens, apply SpecAugment \cite{specaugment}, and set the dropout to 0.1, applied to attention, activation, and output.
 The loss function is a standard cross entropy with label smoothing of 0.1.
-We stop the training when the validation loss does not decrease for 20 epochs, and average the 10 best checkpoints according to validation \textsc{BLEU}.
+We stop the training when the validation loss does not decrease for 10 epochs, and average the 10 best checkpoints according to validation BLEU.

-The encoders of ST models are pre-trained on the task of ASR using the same architecture.
+The encoders of the ST models are pre-trained on the task of ASR using the same architecture.
 The only difference is the vocabulary size which is 5,000 and the learning rate which is 0.001.
 For the models trained without ASR pre-training (\S \ref{tab:results_noASR}) we also used a learning rate of 0.001.
+For MuST-C, we pre-train using the ASR data of En-De, for mTEDx we use the Es-Es and Pt-Pt accordingly, and finally for CoVoST the ASR data of En-De.